 Our subconscious mind associates conditions in our environment with prior experience, to act as a reflex.
 For example, a dry lake means here's no water to be had. -No digging, no second-guessing.
 The entire process happens so quickly that we often believe we made the decision.
 In reality it is only when we challenge that reflex, that we become consciously cognizant.

-Take the idea of 'greater risk, greater reward' and apply it to something as unlikely as peddling ice to the Inuit.
+Take the idea of 'greater risk, greater reward' and apply it to something as unlikely as peddling ice to penguins.
 Seems pretty useless, doesn't it?
-However, if you bet on the likelihood that they'll buy colored ice, the "closed door" concept begins to take shape.
+However, if you bet on the likelihood that they'll buy fish-flavored ice, the "closed door" concept begins to take shape.

 Well that is precisely what Apple achieved during the last 15 or so years.
 This is also known as a "Blue Ocean Strategy".
-In that time, the company made products which had a similar function to competitive electronics, but were essentially non-functional when not tied direct to the manufacturer, thus creating their own market entirely.
+In that time, the company made products which had a similar function to competitive electronics, but were essentially non-functional when not tied direct to the manufacturer, thus creating their own market entirely; for better or worse.

 So no matter the scale of your dream, remember that success is a relative benchmark.